boring-school-work/icp-midsem-project/README.md

 ## How To Compile & Run

+Navigate to the project's directory in the terminal.

 ### Using Make

 If you have `make` installed, run the listed commands to compile and run different aspects of the program.